nicholasadamou/set-me-up/README.md

 To customize the setup to your needs `set-me-up` provides two hook points: Before and after sourcing the module script.

 Before hooks enable you to perform special preparations or apply definitions that can influence the module.
-All `smu` base variables are defined to check if an existing declaration already exists, giving you the possibility to come up with your own values (e.g.: You could override the [to be installed ruby version](.dotfiles/tag-smu/modules/ruby/ruby.sh#L3) by pre-defining the appropriate variable or change the `sdkman` installation directory).
+All `smu` base variables are defined to check if an existing declaration already exists, giving you the possibility to come up with your own values.

 Polishing module setups or using module functionality can be done with after hooks.
-A bit of inspiration: By calling git commands in an after hook file you could replace the git username and email placeholders or install further extensions by using [the `extension_install` function of the php module](.dotfiles/tag-smu/modules/php/php.sh#L21).
+A bit of inspiration: By calling git commands in an after hook file you could replace the git username and email placeholders or install further extensions.

 To use hooks provide a `before.sh` or `after.sh` inside the module directory.
 Use `rcm` tags to provide the hook files.